Discrimination and Harassment

 Persons connected with Monmouth University who believe they have experienced discrimination, harassment, or retaliation may bring their concerns to the Office of Equity and Diversity.

 Information about or assistance with discrimination and harassment issues may be obtained from a variety of University resources.
-The following individuals can provide advice to individuals who believe they are experiencing discrimination or harassment:

 If you witness or have experienced a hate or bias related incident that requires an emergency response, please dial 9-1-1 directly.